 My final grade is lower than the one SOAS has asked for, have I lost my conditional place?

 If your results do not meet the academic conditions set out in the offer letter, please send your final transcript and grades to the Admissions and Recruitment Office as soon as possible.
-We will review your results and we will get back to you to let you know whether or not we can accept you on the programme.
+We will review your results and will get back to you to let you know whether or not we can accept you on to the programme.

 I will not get my final grades and evidence of my degree award before the deadline set in my offer letter, will my offer still stand?